yusefmosiah/Choir.chat/docs/levels/level1.md

 The CHIP token economy creates a dynamic **data marketplace** within Choir, where:

 *   **CHIP Tokens are the Currency of Data Access:** AI companies, researchers, developers, and even individual users who want to access the high-quality, human-generated data within Choir must **purchase CHIP tokens** to participate in the data marketplace.
-*   **Data is "Sold" at a "Quantum Level" (Thread-Specific Contracts):** Data access and contribution pricing are governed by the FQAHO contract at a granular, thread-specific level.
+*   **Data is "Sold" at a Granular Level (Thread-Specific Contracts):** Data access and contribution pricing are governed by the contract at a granular, thread-specific level.
 Each thread effectively has its own "data contract" that determines the terms of data access and contribution within that thread.
 *   **Data Scarcity and Privacy Drive Value:** The deliberate emphasis on **data scarcity and user privacy** within Choir is a key driver of CHIP token value.
 By limiting data sales and prioritizing user control, Choir creates a marketplace for *premium, high-quality, and ethically sourced data*, which is increasingly valuable in the AI age.
 *   **CHIP Holder Governance of Data Marketplace Terms:** CHIP token holders have **governance rights to shape the rules and policies of the data marketplace**, ensuring that it remains aligned with the community's values and long-term interests.